anuragsubedi/Decision_Cast__T4_Aggregation/README.md

 backend's aggregation task queue, runs aggregation methods, and writes results back into the same table the backend's in-process C# methods use.

-**Status: scaffold.** The contract, the client, the worker loop and the method registry are complete and verified end to end against a live v2 backend.
+**Status: initial scaffold.** The contract, the client, the worker loop and the method registry are complete and verified end to end against a live v2 backend.
 The methods that ship with it are placeholder aggregations — the real statistical work (GP diversity/consensus, LLM rationale extraction, chimeric priming) is not